 Just 3.5 hours’ drive from Johannesburg in South Africa, the landscapes of the Waterberg massif in Limpopo are the perfect setting for a walking safari.
 Experienced rangers lead small groups of guests down into sandstone gorges, along rivers in the shadow of towering cliffs and into the heart of Big Five country.

 We’d come on this particular luxury South African safari – walking in the Waterberg – not to be spoiled and pampered, but to have the luxury of solitude in the wilderness.
-From the moment we arrived at the solar-powered Marataba Trails Lodge, with its spectacular views down into the Waterfall Valley below, we both instinctively felt that we had gained far more than we had given up.
+From the moment we arrived at the solar-powered Marataba Mountain Lodge, with its spectacular views down into the Waterfall Valley below, we both instinctively felt that we had gained far more than we had given up.

 As the sun sank behind the mountains on our first evening, plunging the valley into darkness, head guide Johan joined us at the campfire to discuss the options for our private walking safari the following morning.
 He recommended a longer walk down into one of the sandstone gorges, and then along the river in search of game.

 We slept wonderfully well – no beeps or LED lights to disturb us – and awoke refreshed and raring to go.
 Our senses were alert to everything around us, from fresh coffee aromas to the daylight leaking into the hollows under the cliffs.

 With Johan leading the way, we descended a steep, rocky gorge, keeping an eye out for klipspringer, eagle, and places where a toe might easily be stubbed!
 Although we’d both been on many game drives in Africa, we hadn’t often had the opportunity to walk in pristine bush areas with such abundant wildlife.